So you want to go to Mount Rushmore!

 It can also be reasonable to base your stay in Custer State Park for going to Mount Rushmore, especially if you’re looking to get outdoors a lot during your trip to Mount Rushmore and the Black Hills.

-One of the popular scenic drives of the Black Hills is driving trough the iconic Needles Highway tunnel.
+One of the popular scenic drives of the Black Hills is driving the iconic Needles Highway.

 There are also many lakes to visit, and the most popular is Sylvan Lake.